Reality (2014 film)

-Reality (Réalité) is a 2014 French-Belgian comedy-drama film written and directed by Quentin Dupieux.
-The film premiered in the Horizons section at the 71st Venice International Film Festival on August 28, 2014.
+Reality (Réalité) is a 2014 surreal comedy-drama film written and directed by Quentin Dupieux.
 It stars Alain Chabat, Jonathan Lambert, Élodie Bouchez, Eric Wareheim, John Glover and Jon Heder.

-Plot
+The film premiered in the Horizons section of the 71st Venice International Film Festival on 28 August 2014.
+It was released in France on 18 February 2015 by Diaphana Distribution and in Belgium on 25 February 2015 by O'Brother Distribution.

+Premise

 A wannabe director is given 48 hours by a producer to find the best groan of pain, worthy of an Oscar, as the only condition to back his film.
 Meanwhile, reality, dreams, and fiction repeatedly overlap.